Questions and Answers on Wages

 - The median wage is the indicator of the prevailing wage for each occupation.

-- The median wage is the middle point of the wage distribution, when wages are arranged in numerical order.
+- The median wage is the middle point of the wage distribution, when wages are ranked in numerical order.

 - The high wage, in most cases, corresponds to the 90th percentile.